eProsima/vulcanexus/docs/rst/tutorials/cloud/change_domain/change_domain.rst

     .. code-block:: bash

-        docker run -it ubuntu-vulcanexus:jazzy-desktop
+        docker run -it ubuntu-vulcanexus:kilted-desktop

     Then, within the container, source the Vulcanexus installation with:

     .. code-block:: bash

-            source /opt/vulcanexus/jazzy/setup.bash
+            source /opt/vulcanexus/kilted/setup.bash

 #.
 Setting up the development environment on the local host.
-    For this second option, it is necessary to have installed the ``vucanexus-jazzy-desktop`` package, since this is the one that includes all the simulation tools, demos and tutorials.
+    For this second option, it is necessary to have installed the ``vucanexus-kilted-desktop`` package, since this is the one that includes all the simulation tools, demos and tutorials.

     Source the following file to setup the Vulcanexus environment:

     .. code-block:: bash

-            source /opt/vulcanexus/jazzy/setup.bash
+            source /opt/vulcanexus/kilted/setup.bash

 Running ROS 2 nodes
 ^^^^^^^^^^^^^^^^^^^